Wine Grape Cheat Sheets: Sangiovese

 Typical Attributes of a Chenin Blanc Based Wine:

-• Typical, dry (to off-dry) Chenin Blanc wines are generally light bodied with fruity, floral, and nutty overtones.
-They tend to be low(er) in alcohol and easy to drink.
+• Typical, dry (to off-dry) Chenin Blanc-based wines are generally light bodied with fruity, floral, and nutty overtones.
+They tend to be low(ish) in alcohol and easy to drink.

 • Chenin Blanc has a good deal of acidity.
-However, this zing is often balanced with the fruity (and sometimes sweet) flavors typical of the grape; as such, it generally comes across as a smooth, easy to drink and easy to love wine.
+However, this zing is often balanced with the fruity (and sometimes sweet) flavors typical of the grape; as such, it generally comes across as a smooth, easy-to-drink and easy-to-love wine.

 • Despite its reputation for producing easy drinkers, Chenin Blanc most definitely has a serious side, as is often seen in the western/middle Loire.
 For example, the steely, nervy, mineral-driven wines of Savenniéres have been called “the most cerebral wines in the world.”
 (Imho, this means that the wine steals your attention and makes you think.)